 The world pledged to end hunger and malnutrition by 2030, but we are far off track.
 Progress in the struggle against hunger and malnutrition is stagnating, the number of undernourished people has been rising since 2015, while at the same time obesity, and associated diseases are surging.

 The 2018 Accelerating the End of Hunger and Malnutrition event, jointly organised by IFPRI and the FAO, aimed to address these issues alongside the broader issue of food security.

 A range of efforts will be needed to address the challenges to acceleration:

-o Multisectoral engagement that brings together all stakeholders, including the
+Multisectoral engagement that brings together all stakeholders, including the private sector

 GODAN Executive Director Andre Laperriere was invited to participate in a panel discussion on Tracking Progress with New Tools and Data, alongside: Namukolo Covic, Senior Research Coordinator, IFPRI, Ethiopia; David Pelletier, Professor of Nutrition Policy, Cornell University, and President, Society for Implementation Science in Nutrition, USA; and, Sok Silo, Deputy Secretary General, Council for Agricultural and Rural Development (CARD), Office of the Council of Ministers, Cambodia.